zriyansh/signoz.io/docs/instrumentation/nodejs.md

    process.on('SIGTERM', shutdown);
    ```

    This servs as the new entry point for the sample application.
-It enables OpenTelemetry SDK to load before the application starts so that OpenTelemetry can apply available instrumentation.
+It enables OpenTelemetry SDK to load before the application starts so that OpenTelemetry can apply available instrumentation. -->

-3. **Final run command**<br></br>
+3. **Start the server and start sending data to SigNoz**<br></br>

    :::caution
    Run this command at your terminal after replacing the environment variables applicable for your setup.